Manchester has been christened Europe's Dance Capital, as they really do know how to party. The city boasts

 Pride Contributors drive a Highway Patrol Police Car

-The Manchester Pride Festival takes place in the heart of Manchester's city centre and is an award winning event celebrating LGBTQ+ life.
+The Manchester Pride Festival takes place in the heart of Manchester's city centre and is an award winning four day event celebrating LGBT+ life.
+The Festival

 Manchester Pride is famous for tens of thousands of people coming together to celebrate, with pride, some of